kocxyz/Launcher/README.md

 The Low Res download is 17.0G.
 The High Res download is 22.4G.

-If you've already downloaded the game, you can use the existing files instead of redownloading it.
+If you've already downloaded the game, you can use the existing files instead of redownloading it (though this may be less reliable than letting the launcher download the files itself).

 1. Create a folder somewhere that will house everything
 1. Create either a folder either called `lowRes` or `highRes` depending on which version you downloaded.